vtex-apps/challenge-tp-condition/docs/README.md

 ## API

-`challenge.tradePolicyCondition` has some props that can be set.
+`challenge.trade-policy-condition` has some props that can be set.

 | Prop name                | Default value | Possible values       | Description                                                                |
 | ------------------------ | ------------- | --------------------- | -------------------------------------------------------------------------- |